srosenzweig09-forks/sixB/README.md

    * A vector of pt/eta/phi/m of all the genjets satisfying minimal pt requirements (both in the cases where the neutrinos are clustered and are not clustered in the jet)
    * The pt/eta/phi/m of the gen particles as individual floats X, Y, HY, HY1, HY1, HY_b1, HY_b2, HY1_b1, HY1_b2, HY1_b1, HY1_b2
    * For every gen b the index of the genjet matched (matched = the closest within a cone dR = 0.4).
 Value ``-1`` if no match found

-## Perform Skim on NTuples

-For instructions on how to perform skims, see [analysis/sixBanalysis](https://github.com/UF-HH/sixB/tree/master/analysis/sixBanalysis).

-## HiggsCombine

-See [this page](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/#for-end-users-that-dont-need-to-commit-or-do-any-development) for instructions on how to install and run Combine ([HiggsAnalysis-CombinedLimit GitHub](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit))

-Notes:
-- Documentation recommends using CMSSW_10_2_18 to run Combine
-- Must start a new shell to run Combine (i.e., no cms environments)
--